AlanChen4/beatcode/README.txt

 Madeleine Jones: Read documentation on Django models and translated relational schemas into Python (models.py) with Alice and Rachel; Figma mockup; created/set up the Django app

-Rachel Qian: Read documentation on Django models and translated relational schemas into Python (models.py) with Alice and Madeleine; worked on proposal and meeting notes
+Rachel Qian: Implemented the category suggestions feature which lists the categories the user has least recently worked on

 Alice Wu: Read documentation on Django models and translated relational schemas into Python (models.py) with Madeleine and Rachel